-At no time does your emails leave your host’s email server.
+Your emails never leave your host’s email server.
 In other words, SaneBox never downloads your email nor does it upload your emails to your SaneBox Dashboard (account).
 All emails processed by SaneBox will always remain in your own personal (or work) email account.

 - Logout or quit your webmail or mail app, wait 1 minute to make sure it has finished, then restart your browser or mail app software.